Someone Has Filed A Complaint – Now What?

 While you might be tempted to “go it alone” or hope it will go away, if you receive notice from the board of nursing that you’re under investigation, the consequences can be far-reaching.
 All disciplinary sanctions administered by the board of nursing, no matter how minor, become public record and can follow you for years to come.
 A blemish on your nursing history could impact not only your ability to practice nursing in Texas, but in other states as well because of the Nurse Licensure Compact (NLC).

 For more information about what to do if someone files a complaint against you, or to schedule a free consultation with a nurses attorney, call (512) 829-5619, or e-mail email@example.com.
+Note that the free consultation is ONLY for professional licensing matters.

 Please note: Kevin Keaney has more than 30 years experience as an attorney and is licensed to practice in Texas, Oregon, and Washington.
 Before becoming an attorney, he earned his BSN from the University of Texas Austin and worked as a nurse for four years.